chensyCN/Rule-Injection-for-KGE-Models/README.md

 We collect a curated list of papers related to **Rule Injection** for Knowlegde Graph Embedding (KGE) models.

-Papers are organized by the following categories:
+Papers are organized into the following categories:

 - Capability of rule modeling
 - Technique of Rule injection